 Listening via UPnP Network

 Starting with the N1A/2 (entry-level, remember?), connected to the C1 via its dedicated “player” Network output, I am amazed once again.
 Yessss, this was clearly more involving than with any of the aforementioned combinations.
-Now, I am hearing full and juicy bass, smooth and rich mids, and the silkiest treble.
-But also the best focus and the widest, as well as deepest, soundstaging so far, along with seemingly endless decays.
+Now, I was hearing a full and juicy bass, smooth and rich mids, and the silkiest treble.
+But also the best focus and the widest and deepest soundstaging so far, along with seemingly endless decays.

 Switching to the N1ZH/2, still via Network, the sound became tighter and more direct, with a more communicative midrange.
-The N1A/2 was actually quite seductive with its silky-smooth midrange, but after hearing the N1ZH/2, there was no going back, because, in addition to being more communicative, it was now clear that the N1A/2 is timbrally not quite as convincing as its bigger brother.
+At first, I felt that the N1A/2 was actually also quite seductive with its silky-smooth midrange, but after hearing the N1ZH/2 for a few tracks, there was no going back, because, in addition to being more communicative, it was now clear that the N1A/2 is timbrally not quite as convincing as its bigger brother.
 The N1ZH/2 quite simply sounded more like the real thing.
 Especially when playing music with acoustical instruments there was no doubt that the N1ZH/2 relayed timbres and textures extremely convincingly, and the more I listened to it, the more I noticed that I was just enjoying the music, rather than dissecting it into its audiophile parameters.
 Now, the music most certainly did wash over me, along with all the audiophile boxes being ticked.

 Still, I don’t feel that all my descriptions so far really do the Melco servers’ performance justice.
 There’s an aspect to their sound, when playing via the Network connection, that defies audiophile parameters.
 No matter which server is used, in the context of my current system at least, there’s always a kind of measured quality to USB.
 Via the Network output, however, both Melco servers sound freer and at the same time rhythmically more assured.
 Everything seems to be un-blurred, utterly dynamic and transparent but also completely enveloping and free-flowing and entirely fluid and relaxed, but only when the music requires this.
 The result is decidedly non-technical and can best be described as being utterly musical and wholly involving.